-© 2024 National Collegiate Athletic Association.
+© 2025 National Collegiate Athletic Association.
 No commercial use without the NCAA's written permission.

-2024 NCAA DIVISION I BASEBALL CHAMPIONSHIP Travel Party Roster
+2025 NCAA DIVISION I BASEBALL CHAMPIONSHIP Travel Party Roster

 APPENDIX B

+2025 DI BASEBALL

+CHAMPIONSHIP

 Regional Super Regional

-Institution: Date:

-Head Coach:
+Institution: Date: Head Coach:

-On the field, including the practice field, bullpen, bench and dugout, each team is limited to four official coaches in uniform (head coach, assistant coaches and volunteer coach), 27 eligible student-athletes in uniform, and nine additional individuals as determined by the institution.
+On the field, including the practice field, bullpen, bench and dugout, each team is limited to four official coaches in uniform (head coach and assistant coaches), 27 eligible student-athletes in uniform, and 14 additional individuals as determined by the institution.
 Only uniformed personnel, including coaches and eligible student-athletes, may be permitted between the white lines and in the bullpens.

-The bat handler, who must be 13 years of age or older, does not count against the maximum limit of 40 individuals.
+The bat handler, who must be 13 years of age or older, does not count against the maximum limit of 45 individuals.
 Non-uniformed personnel in proper attire may participate in pregame warm-ups.
 Once a game begins, the athletic trainer or manager is permitted on the field only to perform his/her appropriate duty (e.g., warming up a pitcher is not considered an appropriate duty).
-The 40 individuals listed below are the only individuals authorized in the dugout.
+A non-rostered bullpen catcher is permitted but must be included in the 45-person team dugout limit.
+The 45 individuals listed below are the only individuals authorized in the dugout.

 TEAM MEMBERS NUMBER COACHES NUMBER

 1 1

 2 2

 3 3

 4 4

-5 OTHERS.
-ATHLETIC TRAINERS; MC GRS.; Etc.
+5 (OTHERS.
+ATHLETIC TRAINERS ; MGRS.; Etc.

 6 1

 7 2

 8 3

 9 4

 10 5

 11 6

 12 7

 13 8

 14 9

-15
+15 10

-16
+16 11

-17 BAT HANDLER (must be at-least 13 year rs old)
+17 12

-18 1
+18 13

-19
+19 14

 20

-21
+21 B AT HADNLER (must be at least 13 years old)

-22
+22 1

 23

 24

 25

 26

 27